Incremental Static Regeneration: a Great Way to Reduce Websites’ Build Time, Costs & Workload

 This method reduces the build time, all while keeping the page generated for future visitors who may enjoy shorter response time.

-In Next.js, we can also set the time when this initial page should be generated once again (regenerated).
+While working on Next.js development services, we can set the time when this initial page should be generated once again (regenerated).

 So, ISR enables websites to use a “one page at a time” approach without having to rebuild the whole site from scratch.
 You can keep all the benefits of static pages, even on a website that has millions of them (and counting).
 This strategy is called “stale-while-revalidate”.

-This means incremental static regeneration will be perfectly suitable for big eCommerce websites with hundreds of thousands of pages.
+This means incremental static regeneration will be perfectly suitable for big headless ecommerce websites with hundreds of thousands of pages.
 With static site generators, they would have been built within hours.

 There are some benefits that differentiate incremental static regeneration from static site generation and server-side rendering.

-One of them is improved performance – which means that users are more likely to visit the website, and this helps achieve business goals.
+This means that users are more likely to visit the website, and this helps you achieve business goals easier.

-Finally, and very importantly, the application can be built in a shorter period, especially when it is big or growing quickly.
+You only use what you need, and nothing more.
+What's more, the application can be built in a shorter period, especially when it is big or growing quickly, which cuts down the costs.

 There are a few different options you can choose from while using ISR.
 Let’s take a closer look!